Project Descriptions

 ▪ Knowledge of how to use online information to solve real-world problems and contribute to a more just society.

 Qualifications: We seek students from all majors.
-Participants will collaborate on projects with graduate students in law, journalism, public health, and other disciplines.
 Students will be trained and given ongoing support and supervision, including guidance in regard to potential exposure to graphic or sensitive material in photographs and video.

 Hours: 6-8 hrs